embergershared/aca-full-private-app/README.md

 ## **Important remark**

 - This deployment **is NOT following the Microsoft recommended architecture** to deploy Azure Landing Zones and follow Azure Cloud Adoption Framework.
 It is meant to reproduce an actual customer scenario, which current Azure adoption practices do not follow fully Microsoft's recommendations.
-- Some of the key items missing in the following deployment are:
+- Some of the key items missing in this deployment are:
   - Azure Enterprise Platform Landing Zone in 3 subscriptions: Identity, Network, and Management,
   - Planned management practices, such as Azure Policy, and Azure Monitor,
   - DNS resolution planning and implementation between on-premises and Azure,